Petra Kvitová: 2006–2010: Career beginnings, first title and ascendancy

 As a junior, Kvitová achieved a career-high ranking of world No. 27 on 9 July 2007.
-She also amassed a 35–7 and 20–9 record in the singles and doubles disciplines respectively.
+She also amassed a 35–7 and 20–9 record in singles and doubles respectively.
 Her lone Grand Slam tournament appearance as a junior came at the 2007 Wimbledon Championships.
-In singles, eighth-seeded Kvitová advanced to the round of 16, after beating Jocelyn Rae and Malena Gordo before losing to eventual semifinalist Katarzyna Piter in straight sets.
+In singles, eighth-seeded Kvitová advanced to the last 16, after beating Jocelyn Rae and Malena Gordo before losing to eventual semifinalist Katarzyna Piter in straight sets.
 In doubles, she played alongside fellow Czech Kateřina Vaňková but they fell at the first hurdle to Mariana Duque Mariño and Michelle Larcher de Brito.

 Kvitová first attempted to qualify for a WTA tournament at the 2007 Prague Open, but she lost in the second round of qualifying to Ekaterina Ivanova.
 She then made her debut in the main draw of a WTA event at the 2007 Nordic Light Open, where she lost in the first round to Marta Domachowska in three sets.
-Throughout the years of 2006 and 2007, Kvitová captured six ITF singles titles, four of which came in her home nation.
+Throughout 2006 and 2007, Kvitová captured six ITF singles titles, four of which came in her home nation.
 She also made her Fed Cup debut in 2007, playing alongside Barbora Strýcová in doubles, where they lost to the Spanish team of Nuria Llagostera Vives and Virginia Ruano Pascual.

 Kvitová began 2008 by upsetting Anabel Medina Garrigues in her opening match in Paris for her first ever WTA main-draw victory before falling to fourth seed Elena Dementieva.
-Then, she racked in her first ever top-10 win by beating world No. 8 and defending champion, Venus Williams in the first round in Memphis.
-In April, she played her first ever Fed Cup singles match where she faced Israeli Shahar Pe'er, which she won in three sets.
+Then, she racked up her first ever top-10 win by beating world No. 8 and defending champion, Venus Williams in the first round in Memphis.
+In April, she played her first Fed Cup singles match where she faced Israeli Shahar Pe'er, which she won in three sets.
 She also won her seventh and most recent ITF singles title that same month.
-Kvitová then made her Grand Slam tournament debut appearance at the French Open, and went all the way to the last 16 where she lost to Kaia Kanepi in three sets, having defeated Akiko Morigami, Samantha Stosur and 12th seed Ágnes Szávay en route.
+Kvitová then made her Grand Slam tournament debut appearance at the French Open, and went to the last 16 where she lost to Kaia Kanepi in three sets, having defeated Akiko Morigami, Samantha Stosur and 12th seed Ágnes Szávay en route.
 Kvitová then made her Olympics debut at the Beijing Olympics, partnering Lucie Šafářová in doubles where the team lost to Australian pair of Stosur and Rennae Stubbs in the first round.
 In October, she reached the quarterfinals in Zurich as a qualifier where she lost to second seed Ana Ivanovic, but the result nevertheless placed her in the top 50 rankings for the first time ever.
 She finished 2008 ranked world No. 44.